Documentation

 # Usage

-result = process_user_query("What is the capital of France?")
+answer = ask_question("What is the capital of France?")

-# ✅ Automatically tracked: latency, cost, tokens, model, etc.
+# ✅ Automatically tracked: latency, cost, tokens, model performance, model, etc.

 Approach 2: Manual Span Creation